-There were no changes in the directorship of the company between the date of issue of this financial report and the 2019 Annual Report.
+There were no other changes in the directorship of the company between the date of issue of this Annual Report and the 2020 Annual Report.

 No director had, at the year end, any interest requiring note herein.

 Date of Authorisation of Issue